sjtuyinjie/awesome-isaac-sim/README.md

 # awesome-isaac-sim (under construction)
 This is a list some related resources of NVIDIA Isaac Sim, which is inspired by [awesome-isaac-gym](https://github.com/wangcongrobot/awesome-isaac-gym).
+It's noted that currently